-Cod liver oil is exactly what it sounds like -- an oil derived from pressing the fresh liver of cod fish.
+Cod liver oil, a source of essential fatty acids, is exactly what it sounds like — it's an oil derived from pressing the fresh liver of cod fish.
 It comes in liquid and capsule form and can be administered by sprinkling it on food or by putting some in a dropper and gently squeezing it into the side of your cat's mouth.

 Cats need vitamin A from sources like cod liver oil since they can't convert the type derived from plants.
 Without vitamin A, cats will develop eye problems, such as night blindness.
 Their skin and coats will suffer.
 If they don't receive enough vitamin A as kittens, cats' mental development can be affected negatively.
-It also boosts the immune system and helps to fight cancer, according to PetMD.
+It also boosts the immune system and helps fight cancer.
 Vitamin D strengthens your cat's bones by helping his body use and retain calcium.
 It also keeps his nervous system and muscles functioning correctly.

 Vitamin D poisoning is more serious and typically requires hospitalization.
-PetMD states that it causes nausea, weight loss, vomiting, drooling, weakness and constipation.
-Your cat might refuse food, pass blood in his stool and even have seizures.
+Vitamin D poisoning causes nausea, weight loss, vomiting, drooling, weakness, and constipation.
+Your cat might refuse food, pass blood in his stool, and even have seizures.
 Seek immediate veterinary help if you notice any of these symptoms after giving your cat cod liver oil.
 He might die if you don't.
 The veterinarian can induce vomiting and give your cat the fluids he needs to stay alive.